magomimmo/modern-cljs/doc/tutorial-14.md

 * `& forms`.

-It creates a function with the same number of `args` and the same `name` of the template.
+It creates a function with the same number of `args` and the same `name` as the template.
 The `source` can be any HTML file located in the `classpath` of the application.

-Finally `&forms` is composed by sequence of pairs.
+Finally `&forms` is composed of a sequence of pairs.
 The left hand of the pair is a vector of CSS-like selectors, used to select the interested elements/nodes from the parsed HTML source.
 The right hand of the pair is a function which is applied to transform each selected